AUTODIAL/AutoEIS/README.md

 ![example workflow](https://github.com/AUTODIAL/AutoEIS/actions/workflows/nightly.yml/badge.svg)

+> [!CAUTION]
+> _Want to get notified about major announcements/new features?_ Please click on "Watch" -> "Custom" -> Check "Releases".
+Starring the repository alone won't notify you when we make a new release.
+This is particularly useful since we're actively working on adding new features/improvements to AutoEIS.
+Currently, we might issue a new release every month, so rest assured that you won't be spammed.

 # AutoEIS
 ## What is AutoEIS?
 AutoEIS is a Python package that automatically proposes statistically plausible equivalent circuit models (ECMs) for electrochemical impedance spectroscopy (EIS) analysis.
 The package is designed for researchers and practitioners in the fields of electrochemical analysis, including but not limited to explorations of electrocatalysis, battery design, and investigations of material degradation.